tytydraco/yessleep/out/Hello_there.md

 Do not text any numbers provided.
 Do not share any numbers provided.
-Should you decide to change or upgrade you service, refer back to this email.
+Should you decide to change or upgrade your service, refer back to this email.
 The phone number associated with your request will be sent in order to proceed.

 Prices and payment will be discussed during this call.
 Please have the information ready to identify your product.
 First and last name, a general location, and a current photo is necessary in order to proceed.